 Produced in various sizes, Marble King’s marbles can be found in decorative vases, lighting fixtures, and architectural designs and projects across the U.S., including children’s hospitals.
 “We do a lot of architectural work and design,” Fox says.

 From aquariums to bird baths and outdoor firepits, its marbles also have applications in nature.

 “If you want to put some marbles in your watering stand outside for the birds or something like that, a bee will be able to land on a marble and take a drink,” she says.
 “They’re used in nature; they’re used 100 million ways.
 It’s just letting creativity be our guide.”

-“For the Altar’d State stores, the panels behind their checkout stand are actually built with marbles,” Fox says.
+“For the Altar’d State stores, the panels behind their checkout stand are built with marbles,” Fox says.
 “They’re backlit, and if you touch one of them, the marbles roll up and down.
 They’re between two pieces of steel that allow them to do that, but they’re free floating.”

 Once featured on a Made in America TV show, Marble King is the only marble manufacturer in West Virginia.
-Over the years, there have been five premier marble makers in the country, four located in the Mountain State.
+Over the years, there have been five premier marble makers in the country, four in the Mountain State.

 “Whatever deliveries we had coming to us were readily available because of the huge amount of glass manufacturers in West Virginia alone,” Fox says.

 “You could go to any refractory supplier and have your materials in a day or two or a week.
 Today, we’re waiting anywhere from 26 to 52 weeks,” she says.
 “We have to order that part in advance because it’s considered now all specialty items as opposed to standard stock, as the facilities have either moved or offshored.”

 At one point, West Virginia glass employed more people than any other industry in the state, including coal, according to Fox.
 “It’s a huge part of West Virginia’s history,” she says.
 “We out-employed coal.
 That’s when the coal mines were really operating, too.”